cmhernandezdel/docker-compose-manager-vscode/README.md

 This, at least for me, is very tiring and inconvenient, and that's why I created this extension.
 Now you can manage this command, among others, directly from the side bar of your text editor.

+## How to contribute
+Please read carefully the contributing guide that you can find in this repository.
+You can contribute via code, providing translations, icons, and anything you can imagine.
+Once you have contributed to the project and the changes are in production, you will be credited for them in the Credits section, at the end of this README file.

 ## Licensing
 The software uses a MIT license, which means that it is free for use, distribution and modification even for commercial use.
 You can read more in the license file of this repository.